dekadentno/vue-unit-testing-cheat-sheet/README.md

 Remark: In the time of making this cheat sheet, I had no clue about (unit) testing, so these examples might not be in terms of good/best practices.

-:pray: Many examples in here are taken from the repos, videos and tutorials from [MikaelEdebro](https://github.com/MikaelEdebro), [Edd Yerburgh](https://github.com/eddyerburgh) and others.
+:pray: Many examples in here are taken from the repos, videos and tutorials from [MikaelEdebro](https://github.com/MikaelEdebro), [Edd Yerburgh](https://github.com/eddyerburgh), [Alex Jover](https://github.com/alexjoverm) and others.

 Useful links:
 * [jest documentation](https://jestjs.io/docs/en/getting-started)